Speaking the Love Languages: Receiving Gifts

 To her, that was a significant expression of love.
 And to my tiny, undeveloped mind, it was probably one of the only ways I had to convey affection.
 No one teaches babies to bring dandelions to their parents and loved ones.

-The practice of gift-giving has existed for centuries; at least since the first Indigenous tribes began living in cooperative communities with one another.
-Gift giving is a universal language that requires no literacy in the literal sense of the word.
-What it does require is a literacy in emotional intelligence and mindfulness.
+The practice of gift-giving has indeed existed for centuries, at least since the first Indigenous tribes began living in cooperative communities with one another.
+Gift-giving is a universal language that requires no literacy in the literal sense of the word.
+What it does require is literacy in emotional intelligence and mindfulness.

-Related Article: Getting it Right: Your Guide to Finding the Perfect Gift
+Make sure to check out: Your Guide to Finding the Perfect Gift

 Gifts Have Nothing to Do with Money